ssmirr/appdev-chapters/minimal-javascript.md

 ## jQuery plugins

 Even if we just stopped here, you've already gained a lot of power, because jQuery has a whole ecosystem of plugins built around it.
-A lot of library authors architected their projects as: "locate the element on your page with `$()`, call my function on it, and POOF, it will turn into a chart/datepicker/calendar/carousel/etc".
+A lot of library authors architected their projects as: "locate the element on your page with `$()`, call my function on it, and _poof_, it will turn into a chart/datepicker/calendar/carousel/etc".

 For example, [here's a nice datepicker library](https://getdatepicker.com/5-4/Usage/){:target="blank"} that plays well with Bootstrap.
 There are _many_ other jQuery plugins out there that follow the same pattern.